mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 ---

 ## Modifying Demands
-Let us now introduce a new state by updating the active and reactive power demands of consumers.
-These updates modify both the power system model and the AC optimal power flow model simultaneously:
+Next, we update the active and reactive power demands.
+These changes modify both the power system model and the AC optimal power flow model:
 ```@example 4bus
 updateBus!(analysis; label = "Bus 2", active = 25.2, reactive = 13.5)
 updateBus!(analysis; label = "Bus 4", active = 43.3, reactive = 18.6)
 nothing # hide
 ```

-Next, we solve the AC optimal power flow again to compute the new solution without recreating the model.
-This step enables a warm start, as the initial primal and dual values correspond to those obtained in the base case:
+We then solve the AC optimal power flow again without recreating the model.
+This enables a warm start because the initial primal and dual values come from the base case:
 ```@example 4bus
 powerFlow!(analysis, power = true, verbose = 1)
 nothing # hide
 ```

-Now, we observe the power output of the generators:
+We can now inspect the generator power outputs:
 ```@example 4bus
 printGeneratorData(analysis; fmt = fmt3)
 ```
-Compared to the base case, all generators have reduced power supplies due to lower demand.
-It is important to note that, although one might expect `Generator 1` to continue producing at maximum output because of its lower cost, while only `Generator 2` and `Generator 3` reduce their production, this is not the case.
-The reason is that the optimal power flow must also satisfy power balance and bus voltage magnitude constraints.
+Compared with the base case, all generators reduce their power output because demand is lower.
+Although `Generator 1` has the lowest cost, it no longer operates at maximum output because the optimal power flow must also satisfy power balance and bus voltage magnitude constraints.

-At the end of this scenario, we can review branch-related results for a more comprehensive insight into power flows:
+We then inspect the branch results for additional insight into power flows:
 ```@example 4bus
 printBranchData(analysis; show = show2, fmt = fmt2)
 ```

-The obtained results allow us to illustrate the active and reactive power flows in Figure 3.
+The resulting active and reactive power flows are shown in Figure 3.
 ```@raw html
 <div class="image-container">
     <div class="image-item">